 Eat a healthy diet

-What we put into our bodies really can affect how we feel.
+What I put into my body really can affect how I feel.
 According to Harvard Medical School’s published paper, alternatives to anxiety medication can even be food.
 Some foods to add to your diet to help beat the unease could be:

 - Dark chocolate